 IMG Rainier Emmons Summit Climb Itinerary

-Day 1 We meet in Ashford at IMG Headquarters (directions) at 2:00pm where our training curriculum begins with the pre-climb meeting.
-This meeting of approximately 3 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure.
-Topics to be covered include an introduction of the entire team; issue and fitting of rental gear; personal gear checks and issue of group gear; instruction in the proper use of safety equipment including helmets, harnesses and avalanche beacons; introduction to knots, ropes, rope travel and a review of additional critical climbing skills.
-We'll issue all rental gear needed, go carefully over personal gear and get our packs all set to go.
-Promptly at 5:00pm we'll load up the IMG van and drive for 1 ½ hours to Crystal Mountain Ski Area on the east side of the mountain.
-During the ride the guides will discuss other aspects of the climb including an introduction to Mt.
-Rainier National Park, its mission and ecology and a safety briefing.
-The evening ends with a group dinner and night spent at the Alpine Inn (both at additional cost).
+Day 1 We meet in Ashford at IMG Headquarters (directions) at 2:00pm for the pre-climb meeting.
+This meeting of approximately 4 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
+Topics to be covered include an introduction of the entire team, an introduction to Mt.
+Rainier National Park, its mission and ecology; a safety briefing; issue and fitting of gear; personal gear checks and issue of group gear; proper use of safety equipment including helmets, harnesses and avalanche beacons; introduction to knots, ropes, rope travel and a review of additional critical climbing skills.

-Day 2 In the morning after breakfast, we load up the IMG van and shuttle to the White River trailhead at 4,500ft on the north-east side of Mt.
+Day 2 Meet in the morning at 8:00 a.m. after breakfast.
+We'll load our personal and group gear on the shuttle for the 1½ hour drive around the Park to the White River trailhead at 4,500ft on the north-east side of Mt.
 Rainier.
-Our training continues with the skills needed for safe and efficient travel with an expedition pack.
-From here we hike three miles on trails through forest to Glacier Basin before continuing a few more miles over rough trail and snow to our first camp at 8,200ft on the Inter Glacier.
-Just below camp we stop for on snow training in the use of the ice axe, self arresting slips on snow and efficient climbing up and down steeper snow slopes.
+The climb starts here.
+The first section of trail covers three miles through dense forest to Glacier Basin before continuing up more steeply over rough trail and snow to our first camp at 8,200ft on the Inter Glacier.
+Just below camp we stop for on-snow training in the use of the ice axe, self arresting slips on snow and efficient climbing up and down steeper snow slopes.
 Upon arrival at the camp site the guides will teach you how to construct a well sheltered and anchored tent camp on the glacier.